ALTIBASE/Documents/Manuals/Altibase_7.3/eng/General Reference-2.The Data Dictionary.md

 ##### MODULE_NAME

 This is the name of an Altibase module.
-At present, Altibase consists of the SERVER, QP, RP and SM modules, each of which can perform message logging.
+At present, Altibase consists of the CM, DK, JOB, LB, MM, QP, RP, RP_CONFLICT, SERVER, SM, SNMP, and ST modules, each of which can perform message logging.

 ##### TRCLEVEL